Kris-Ge144/GroceriesTracker/README.md

 # GroceriesTracker

+GroceryTracker is a Python command-line application designed to manage household grocery inventory.

+The project was built as a practical learning exercise to strengthen core programming concepts such as:
+- Dictionaries and data structures
+- Functions and modular design
+- State management
+- Basic input validation

-A simple CLI-based grocery inventory tracker written in Python.
-Manage household stock, track consumption, and automatically generate a shopping list.
+At the same time, it serves as a functional tool to track stock levels and automatically generate a shopping list.